subsquid/specs/smart-contract-roles.md

 ## `TREASURY_ADMIN`

 Only accounts with this role are allowed to spend the treasury funds.
-This includes access to unlocked funds of Operations, Airdrop, Exchange Liquidity, Partnerships, Liquidity Mining, Infra Provider Incentives
+This includes access to unlocked funds of Treasury, Operations, Airdrop, Exchange Liquidity, Partnerships, Liquidity Mining, Infra Provider Incentives

 It DOES NOT have access to: